sl3-lyon/OpenMP/README.md

 # OpenPM
-Open source package manager
+Open source package manager, also known as Viper

-test